 will be interpreted as the pathname #p"foo/bar.quux".

-ASDF does not interpret the string
+ASDF interprets the string

 If a symbol is given, it will be translated into a string,